Opencast-Moodle/documentation/docs/tool/settings.md

 If you want to use LTI to authenticate users e.g. for Opencast Studio, you must set the following settings:
 * **Consumer key:** LTI Consumer key as configured in Opencast
 * **Consumer secret:** LTI Consumer secret as configured in Opencast

+LTI must be configured in Opencast, see [LTI](https://docs.opencast.org/develop/admin/#modules/ltimodule/).
+If you want LTI users to be allowed to access Opencast studio, you must grant them the additional role `ROLE_STUDIO` in the Opencast LTI ocnfiguration.